PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 ## Selected Blogs

+[Simply Statistics](https://simplystatistics.org/post/): We are three biostatistics professors (Jeff Leek, Roger Peng, and Rafa Irizarry) who are fired up about the new era where data are abundant and statisticians are scientists.

+[Tristan Handy](https://medium.com/@jthandy): Founder and CEO of Fishtown Analytics: helping startups implement advanced analytics.

+[Locally Optimistic](https://www.locallyoptimistic.com/): Locally Optimistic is a blog for current and aspiring data analytics leaders.

 [Statistical Modeling, Causal Inference, and Social Science](http://andrewgelman.com/): Written by Columbia University Statistics Prof Andrew Gelman, this blog is the place to go for the latest on the current statistical crisis in science.

 [Erik Bernhardsson's Blog](https://erikbern.com/): The blog of Better's CTO, and the guy you can thank for Spotify's Discover Weekly.